Trump and supporters embrace conspiracies on potential election defeat. Sounds familiar

 — Timothy Burke (@bubbaprog) November 4, 2020

-The gentleman above, ranting and raving about Biden stealing the election, is a representative example of a broad swath of conspiracy-minded Trump supporters right now.
+The gentleman above, ranting about Biden stealing the election, is a representative example of a broad swath of conspiracy-minded Trump supporters right now.

 A Facebook group called Stop the Steal launched on November 4, the day after the election, and already has nearly 300,000 members at the time of this writing.

-Meanwhile, something called Sharpiegate, not to be confused with that time Trump allegedly doctored a hurricane’s path on an official map, has taken off with disgruntled Trump fans.
+Meanwhile, something called Sharpiegate, not to be confused with that time Trump allegedly doctored a hurricane’s path on an official map, has taken off among disgruntled Trump fans.
 It’s a theory that incorrectly suggests poll workers in Arizona, where Biden seems to have won, deliberately handed out Sharpies at polling locations to invalidate votes.
-Even though elections departments across Arizona confirm that this claim is unfounded, expect the accusation to enjoy a healthy shelf life online with those convinced that this process is illegitimate.
+Even though elections departments all across Arizona confirm that this claim is unfounded, the accusation is bound to enjoy a healthy shelf life online with those convinced that this process is illegitimate.

 It’s a rather large group.